DT 500 ZINE Presents Exclusive Banter with Stefan: A Ritzy Peek into Philosophy, Tech, and the Future

 “It is wrong to believe that people must work to create value.
 It is wrong to compete in a network society.
 It is wrong to think you accomplished anything on your own.
 It is right that technology can create abundance.
 It is right that everyone and everything in this universe is interconnected.
 It is right that time is all we have.”

 STEFAN: – It used to be essential to be big – the bigger, the better.
 But the speed of change is increasing, and big is slow.
-Today big corporations need a growing disconnect with customers, constant reorganization and an inability to innovate, while small companies with extensive networks are fast and close to all stakeholders.
+Today, big corporations need a growing disconnect with customers, constant reorganisation and an inability to innovate, while small companies with extensive networks are fast and close to all stakeholders.

 “Crowdsourcing and crowdfunding are always there as an option, so the important difference between the one-man band and big corporations is flexibility.
 No one is alone, so fast is the new big.”